oerdnj/dp2025/main.typ

 5. Ask NIST for guidance: The current PQC challenges run by NIST mostly focuses on the algorithms that have properties needed for long-term archival and protection.
 The DNSSEC needs are little bit different - there signatures are changed often, there's a possibility of automated key exchange.
 It is recommended that the DNS community speaks with the cryptographers community and highlights the DNSSEC needs and ask the cryptographic community for a guidance.

+6. Wait and see: As the DNSSEC public keys and signatures requires verification in the "current" time, there is actually little rush needed.
+There is no need for signatures that has been validated today to be also validated in the 20-years time.
+Same applies to the public and secret keys - if the algorithms being used nowadays is going to be broken in 10-years, 20-years time, there will be absolutely no damage by revealing the secret keys to the general public.
+The DNSSEC signatures have inception and expiration time which is generally limited to week or days, and as soon as all the DNSSEC signatures have expired and the previously used DNSSEC key is now longer in use, it can be made public even now.
+There will be no harm because the key is no longer in use.

 == Future Work

 As already outlined in this section, there are several areas for the future work.